OXID-eSales/oxideshop-user-documentation/installation/core-edition.rst

    record of all currently installed packages and their exact versions.
-3. **Edit** ``composer.json``: replace the standard metapackage with the Core Edition metapackage, and add every module you want to keep as an explicit requirement with its current version.
+3. **Edit** ``composer.json``: replace the standard metapackage with the Core Edition metapackage, and add every module currently installed in your shop as an explicit requirement with its current version — even modules you eventually want to remove.
+You can drop those cleanly with ``composer remove`` after the migration is complete.
 4. **Run** ``composer update`` on your development or staging system.
 5. **Verify** that all expected packages are still present